ga-wdi-boston/wdi_5_rails_crud_quiz/README.md

 ![General Assembly Logo](http://i.imgur.com/ke8USTq.png)

-# Quiz:  An introduction to ActiveRecord
+# Solo Assessment:  An introduction to ActiveRecord

 You have 30 minutes.